Driver ticketed after passenger killed in South Shore crash

 The driver tried to run away, but was taken into custody by responding officers, police said.

-Her passenger, a 40-year-old man, was extricated from the vehicle and taken to Northwestern Memorial Hospital, where he was pronounced dead, police said.
+Her passenger, 40-year-old Thaddeus Pitts, was extricated from the vehicle and taken to Northwestern Memorial Hospital, where he was pronounced dead, police and the Cook County medical examiner’s office said.
+He lived in the same block.

 The driver was issued citations for no driver’s license, no insurance, failure to reduce speed to avoid an accident, speeding, and leaving the scene of an accident, police said.
-She is scheduled to appear in traffic court at 1 p.m.
-Oct.
+She was scheduled to appear in traffic court at 1 p.m. on Oct.
 12.